AndreySenov/ng-material-crank/README.md

 ## Build

 Run `yarn build` to make a production build of the project.
-The build artifacts are placed in `build/` subdirectory.
+The build artifacts are placed in the `dist/` subdirectory.
 There will be the following bundles:

 * `polyfill.js` - polyfilling libs that must be loaded first.
 When you [add](https://yarnpkg.com/lang/en/docs/cli/add/) a new polyfill to the project, import one to `src/polyfill.ts` file as well.
 * `vendor.js` - 3rd party dependencies.
 When you [add](https://yarnpkg.com/lang/en/docs/cli/add/) a new production dependency to the project, import one to `src/vendor.ts` file as well.